|Road:||A38, at Plymouth|

 Trivia & History

 This is a large service area set into the hill by the A38 bypass of Saltash, built by Granada in the 1980s.
-Like Warminster, the bypass is partially single carriageway and the services have never really warranted the large grounds they occupy.
-Moto still own and operate the petrol station and lease out the motel.
+Like Warminster, the bypass is partially single carriageway and the services have never really warranted the large grounds they occupy; its construction was more about achieving maximum network coverage quickly.
 The Travelodge reception area was moved into the main services in 2001, following several extensions to the motel.

 On the other side of the roundabout there is a Texaco filling station with a Spar shop, called Tamar Services, but it is not signed causing some confusion as it is closer to the A38 than the signposted Saltash services.
 There is also a Waitrose supermarket opposite.